 Taylor’s Sat7 is just one of the projects that offer undergraduates the experience of a lifetime.
 The Computer Science department is full of these project-based experiences with nationally renowned programs.
 Students have the opportunity to interact with cutting-edge technology and learn from faculty members who are well-versed in their field.

 Not Your Average Computer Science & Engineering Program

 What is important about building a satellite?

-In an article published on the Computer Science & Engineering website, sophomore Tessa D’Souza wrote about the Sat6, which was developed over the summer: “This satellite will be the first to use the low-power Parallax [Propellor microcontroller] in space and will provide environmental data from the Low Earth Orbit region, which is an important area of space with limited data related to space weather.”
+Sophomore Tessa D’Souza said, “This satellite will be the first to use the low-power Parallax [Propellor microcontroller] in space and will provide environmental data from the Low Earth Orbit region, which is an important area of space with limited data related to space weather.”

 Sat7 uses a board custom designed by a Taylor graduate and its maiden launch is scheduled for 2021.
 Dalcher explained that the ThinSats deploy as a tethered group of small ThinSats and relay information through a larger mothership back down to Earth.
 The group of faculty and students working on the project received only limited information back on earth from the previous satellites, so their current studies are on the physical forces the satellite will experience during launch and while in orbit.

 When the satellite program began in 2001, it was intended to allow remotely-located missionaries to have access to email and online information.
 Now, 20 years later, the university’s sixth and seventh satellites are in the works and are prime examples of the growth and success of the program.